0xdaniooo/cybersecurity-toolkit/README.md

 # cybersecurity-toolkit
  A Django website which provides many useful tools when working in the realm of cybersecurity.

+## About
+Shortly before the development of this website, I had been doing a lot of reverse engineering challenges on crackmes.one in my spare time.
+I had been making use of online ASCII convertors for decoding bytes however this could take time as sometimes the values needed some cleaning before they would be accepted.
+This gave me the idea of making my own convertor with some custom functionality such as my hex to ASCII convertor which would perform the cleaning itself.
+After that, I expanded the project with various other tools that would be helpful to have at my disposal.

 ## Features
 - Hexadecimal to ascii (and vice versa)
 - Hexadecimal to decimal (and vice versa)